gph82/mdciao/doc/installation.rst

 .. warning::
  * At the moment, the repository is private.
- * For our workshop on 03.06.2020 you can download the sources from `here <http://proteinformatics.uni-leipzig.de/mdciao/mdciao-hands_on.zip>`_.
+ * For our workshop on 03.06.2020 you can download the sources from `herey <http://proteinformatics.uni-leipzig.de/mdciao/mdciao-hands_on.zip>`_.
  * Please unzip the sources to your preferred software folder and continue with these instructions:

 * Execute the `setup.py` file::